Water Main Extension Policy, Procedures and Requirements

 c) ASTM D2774, “Standard Recommended Practice for Underground Installation of Thermoplastic Pressure Piping”

 a) Curb stops shall be located at the property line of the property to be served.
-The curb stop shall be located at the center of the property.
+The curb stop shall be located at the center of the property or center of proposed building.
 The property line shall be established from a survey by a professional land surveyor registered in the State of Rhode Island.

 b) The service line from the main to the curb stop shall be designed to run generally perpendicular to the water main.

-c) Service lines and curb stops for residential installations shall be ¾” in diameter.
+c) Service lines and curb stops for residential installations shall be ¾” in diameter unless otherwise approved by the District.

 a) The Applicant proposed for making wet taps for corporations shall be approved by the District.